oprypin/sixcells/README.md

 Left click to add a cell.
 Left click a cell to toggle blue/black.
 Double click a cell to switch between 3 information display modes.
+Alt+click a cell to mark it as revealed.

 Drag from inside a cell to outside the cell to add a column number marker.
 Left click a column marker to toggle information display.